 Since the 2016 election season is in full swing, you might want to brace yourself for some conflict with family, friends, and your TV screen during debates.
 Even if you’re not politically inclined, you’ll probably have to face conflict in the near future in some facet of your life.
 One of the reasons why resolving conflicts is so difficult and often unpleasant is that different people have different styles of handling conflict.

-In order to deal with conflict more effectively and less painfully, you should understand the conflict styles of both yourself and anyone you might be facing conflict with.
+In order to deal with conflict more effectively and less painfully, you should understand the conflict styles of both yourself and anyone you might be facing conflict with—and a personality test can help.
 Both Myers Briggs personality typing and the Big Five model of personality can help you predict and understand how people act during times of conflict.

 Personality Type And Conflict Styles